HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Introduction

 More recently, \ac{ML} methods have started to become the focus of research on \ac{HRTF} personalisation.
 In the past, \ac{ML} techniques have been shown to be effective at estimating \acp{HRTF} from just the anthropometric measurements of the listener.
-In \cite{Chen2019}, a \ac{DNN}-based approach is used to synthesise a personalised \ac{HRTF} using the anthropometric features of the user.
+In \cite{Chen2019}, a \ac{DNN}-based approach is used to synthesise a personalised \ac{HRTF} using the anthropometric features of the user and was able to achieve a performance of 3.2~dB \ac{LSD}.
 This approach consisted of using the encoder part of an autoencoder to reduce the dimensionality of the raw \acp{HRTF}, which can be used as a set of input features for training.
-This aims to minimise overfitting as \ac{HRTF} datasets usually are small.
+This aims to minimise overfitting as \ac{HRTF} datasets are usually small.
 The decoder part of the autoencoder then estimates the \ac{HRTF} magnitudes using the output of a \ac{DNN} that is trained to output the latent representation given the anthropometric features and the target azimuth.
 This type of approach is explored further in \cite{Yao2022}, where two autoencoders are exploited: one that reduces the dimensionality of a feature vector containing the azimuth and anthropometric parameters and another that reduces the dimensionality of the magnitudes of the full \ac{HRTF} measurement.
-These two autoencoders are combined to estimate the \ac{HRTF} magnitudes from anthropometric features.
+These two autoencoders are combined to estimate the \ac{HRTF} magnitudes from anthropometric features and achieve a performance of 4.3~dB \ac{LSD}.